pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 Historically: dynasties change, there are conquests by war, and in the end, they are recognized by the Vatican.

-In the end, it is the same as any argument of a superior people or race, or any superior caste with the right to rule: if another manages to surpass it, it obviously was not so superior.
+In the end, it is the same as any argument of a superior people or race, or any superior caste with the right to rule: if another group manages to win over it, then obviously the previous group was not all that superior.
 In the end, it is a slightly more sophisticated declaration of the basic right of the strongest, which is nothing more than a form of nihilism, or rather, *the result* of nihilism.

 Let’s look at another movie excerpt, from *The Man Who Would Be King*: